 - 3 cups cooked black rice

-- 2 tablespoons Homemade Furikake Rice Seasoning (refer to Eat Like You Give a Fork book for more details)
+- 2 tablespoons Homemade Furikake Rice Seasoning (page 104)

-- ASSEMBLE THE BOWLS: In each bowl, layer the pulled pork, 1/2 cup cooked black rice, 1 teaspoon furikake, quickles, and sauteed collard greens.
+4) ASSEMBLE THE BOWLS: In each bowl, layer the pulled pork, ½ cup cooked black rice, 1 teaspoon furikake, quickles, and sautéed collard greens.